 When I was six years old I decided that I wanted to become the richest man in the history of the world.
 I kept imagining what it would be like: to be powerful, to acquire such vast wealth that I could do anything I wanted.
 How I’d own houses and apartments in the most interesting of cities, how I’d conquer the world one business deal at a time.

-As I grow older I realized that I did not want it.
+As I grew older I realized that I did not want it.
 I mean, I did want it, but I wasn’t willing to pay the price.
 It did not want the journey.
 I just wanted to be teleported to the destination.

 The same goes for blogging.
 Some people think it’s cool to blog.
 To write some words on a computer or smartphone, and then have a bunch of other people read and cherish said words.